nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 <p align="center"><code>[argumentType/`argumentValue`] [...]</code></p>

 Complex commands such as `add` and `update` necessitate multiple arguments.
 To implement this while ensuring that multi-word strings are acceptable input, `extractArguments` is implemented.

-Without specifically explaining the main regular expression ([details here](https://regex101.com/r/gwjHWD/3)), the approach sought to match `argumentType` and <code>argumentValue</code> pairs with a positive lookahead.
+The main regular expression ([details here](https://regex101.com/r/dMwMWw/3)) sought to match `argumentType` and <code>argumentValue</code> pairs with a positive lookahead.
 The final argument pair will then be extracted using a separate regex.
 Together, this ensured that all argument pairs can be effectively parsed and dispatched to each `Command` class.